KyleKing/mdformat-mkdocs/README.md

     - Note: the markup (HTML) rendered by this plugin is sufficient for formatting but not for viewing in a browser.
 Please open an issue if you have a need to generate valid HTML.

 See the example test files, [./tests/pre-commit-test.md](https://raw.githubusercontent.com/KyleKing/mdformat-mkdocs/main/tests/pre-commit-test.md) and [./tests/format/fixtures.md](https://raw.githubusercontent.com/KyleKing/mdformat-mkdocs/main/tests/format/fixtures.md)

-## Warning

-The release of `mdformat-gfm` is pending, so you will need to add a git checkout until available on PyPi (https://github.com/hukkin/mdformat-gfm/issues/31).
-Variations of `pip install mdformat-gfm@git+https://github.com/hukkin/mdformat-gfm.git` will install the latest version

 ## `mdformat` Usage